mai-thao/mai-thao/README.md

 This is my portfolio where I store my personal coding projects.

 ## 💬 About Me
 I am a detail-oriented backend software engineer with over 4 years of experience building scalable microservices, optimizing system performances, and delivering high-impact solutions.
 I am skilled in designing robust APIs, automating CI/CD pipelines, and collaborating cross-functionally to ensure reliability and efficiency.
 It's great to virtually meet!

-I am actively seeking full-time opportunities and eager to connect with like-minded professionals to explore collaborations, bringing not only my technical expertise but also a spirit of curiosity and innovation!
+I am actively seeking full-time opportunities and am eager to connect with like-minded professionals to collaborate with, bringing not only my technical expertise but also a spirit of curiosity and innovation!

 ## 📫 Contact Info
-*Let's connect!
-Feel free to add me.*
+*Let's connect on LinkedIn!*

 <a href="https://www.linkedin.com/in/mai-thao"><img src="https://img.shields.io/badge/LinkedIn-blue?style=for-the-badge&logo=linkedin"></a>